Nirmiti Sawant

 Nirmiti Sawant is a Marathi actress, who mainly acts in Marathi films, television and dramas.
 She became popular after her performance in daily TV soap Kumari Gangubai Non-Matric along with Pandharinath Kamble.

 This was followed by a series of films and theatre performances, which added to her repertoire and have increased her popularity in the Marathi film and theatre industry.
 She is also known for her comedy play Jau Bai Jorat.
 She was one of the judges for the comedy reality show Fu Bai Fu on Zee Marathi TV channel.
 She was previously working on 1760 Sasubai for ETV Marathi TV channel.
 She was last seen on Jadubai Jorat which aired on Zee Marathi.

+Personal life

+She was married to Mahesh Sawant, who died when their son was still very young. and has a son named Abheney Sawant, also an actor.